Print

 What are some answers to this problem?

 We need to distinguish the two types of revelation that the Bible teaches about.
-The first is specific revelation, and the second is general revelation.
+The first is special revelation, and the second is general revelation.

 The foundation of the understanding of revelation is that God is unknowable because of human sin.
 Sin causes a barrier to come between a holy God, who cannot look on sin, and sinful mankind.
 For mankind to know God, God has to take the initiative and reveal who he is, his nature, character, and how to come into his presence.
 This is the story of the Bible.
 The Jews had the great privilege of receiving this special revelation of God, as his chosen people, described in the Old Testament.
 The calling of Israel was to know God, and they were given the responsibility to make him known to the nations, a calling they mostly failed to accomplish.